 The Crowd framework allows an application to perform authentication and authorisation calls against a mapped directory, including:

-- Search principals, groups and roles by name or attributes
+Searching users and groups by name or attributes

 When an application needs to perform a security request (that is, needs to authenticate or authorise a user) via Crowd's API, the following two steps need to occur:

-- If you are using the SOAP interface, you will need to explicitly implement each step of the application authorisation sequence.
+If you are using the SOAP interface, you will need to explicitly implement each step of the application authorisation sequence.
 As an example, please see the Microsoft .NET Client.
-We recommend that you use the SOAP API for long-term compatibility.
+The SOAP API is no longer present in Crowd 5.0.0 and we recommend that you use the REST API for long-term compatibility.